 Here’s what Google has announced so far:

-Starting on July 1, 2023, Universal Analytics will stop collecting information, leaving GA4 as the only available Analytics option going forward.3
+Starting on July 1, 2023, standard Universal Analytics will stop collecting information, leaving GA4 as the only available Analytics option going forward.3

 The main difference between previous changes to Analytics and this upcoming switch to GA4 is that earlier updates to the Analytics system still kept all of the information and data that was referred to in the same place, available for the same reports.

 This will not be the case with GA4 – instead, Universal Analytics data will be treated as a separate system incompatible with GA4, and there will be no way to combine or compare information between the two within Analytics.

 Why is Google forcing us to change to GA4?

 While GA4 certainly has some benefits to how it collects and reports on data, not being able to compare historical business information from before 2020 could be a big blow to many businesses.
 Many users also complain that GA4 still feels like an incomplete product compared to Universal Analytics.